 - lack of sleep affecting your ability to function properly during the day

-- sleep disturbance occurring at least 3 times per week and continuing for at least 1 month
+- sleep disturbance occurring at least three times per week and continuing for at least 1 month

 However, the cause of chronic insomnia can be more difficult for doctors to pin down.
 They often recommend a mix of healthy lifestyle changes, therapy, and medication to help manage and treat it.

 Although the exact cause of insomnia can be hard to figure out, it’s clear that many of our modern lifestyle habits — such as using screens late at night, overworking, lacking exercise, lacking sunlight, and using a lot of stimulants — can set our minds racing and make it tough to settle down at night.